Coursera Website Redesign

 Experience Map

-Insights from affinity mapping and empathy mapping, also helped to inform the experience map, and pinpoint key pain points.
+The insights gathered from both affinity mapping and empathy mapping, also helped to inform the experience map, and pinpoint key pain points within the entire experience.

 User Stories